Rubusch/ansible__raspberry/README.md

 - Early output on serial enabled
 - Bluetooth disabled to make console print readable (RPI issue)
 - SSH daemon enabled
-- Locale US_en.UTF-8
+- Locale `US_en.UTF-8`
 - screen using CTRL-b (emacs user)
 - vimrc, emacsrc, mc, bashrc, etc. environment settings
-- Camera (legacy) enabled, setup for motion (useful to remote observe LEDs blinking)
 - ~/.local is a symlink to /usr/local i.e. actually a one-user-system
-- Login: u: pi / p: xdr5XDR%  or auto-login

-Additional Ansible upgrades ("roles") will be

-- Installation of labgrid inside a python virtualenv, to be enabled
+- (opt) Xilinx `hw_server` for JTAG over USB to a DUT
+- (opt) Camera (legacy) enabled, setup for motion (useful to remote observe LEDs blinking)
+- (opt) Pengutronix's labgrid-exporter exporting: console to DUT, ssh to CTRL, gpio26 for powercycle
+- (opt) Pengugtronix's usbsdmux in virtualenv
-- Installation of pyrelayctl and script relctl.py for sainsmart 4-way-relay
+- (opt) Pyrelayctl and script relctl.py for sainsmart 4-way-relay

+Ideally an ansible "role" (i.e. a module) will drop its usage as README file in /home/pi.

 login: pi / xdr5XDR%

-## TODO

-- make apache2 default, and lighttpd a separate additional role
-- quickfix: dnsmasq keeps IP as listen ip, when adjusting IP needs to be mentioned how & where to change, too
-- quickfix: describe how and where to set hostname
-- fix: make target hostname a parameter
-- fix: make target IP a parameter

-## Preparation
+## Preparation (first usage)

 On host PC